 1. Employee Trauma

 Those who lose a job are hardest hit, including their families.
 How will they pay their mortgage or rent, utility bills, and car payments?
+Employees without health insurance will need to pay high prices for medications unless they use a prescription discount card for savings.
 The daunting task of networking and seeking a new job begins.
 Experiencing one of the highest stressors in life, former employees often ruminate over that day when one minute they were working and the next minute they were carrying their belongings in a box.

 2. Survivor Mode